-A math teacher may enlist a Visual Art Outreach Instructor to provide children with a better understanding of force and mass through a lesson that deploys art in architecture.
+A math teacher may enlist a Smart Art Outreach Instructor to provide children with a better understanding of force and mass through a lesson that deploys art in architecture.
 Outreach Instructors support history and sociology instruction with engaging art lessons in culture and cultural differences as students make their own version of Amate paper- a native tradition of the Otomi Indians of San Pabilito.
 A study in economics may explore how whole villages survive on the production and sale of this ancient craft.

 Engaging, hands-on, stimulating and challenging; through art students are inspired to gain a deeper knowledge and an understanding and people outside of their world.